Physics is the subject that attempts to understand the rules that make our universe work the way it does – the so-called ‘Laws of Physics’.

 The Oakham Physics Department is a stimulating environment in which to work and study.
 It has superb resources and its teachers are experienced physicists with a range of specialisms and research backgrounds, who are all committed to inspiring in our pupils a love of Physics.

-In the Lower School, pupils follow Oakham’s own Science programme, which includes all three pure Sciences weaved into one coherent course, delivered by a team of dedicated teaching staff and technicians.
+In the Lower School (Years 6–8), pupils follow Oakham’s own Junior Science Programme, which includes all three pure Sciences weaved into one coherent course, delivered by a team of dedicated teaching staff and technicians.

-In the Upper School, students can study Physics at A-level or the International Baccalaureate, both of which require a deep level of understanding and a willingness from students to undertake their own research and analysis.
+In the Upper School (Sixth Form), students can study Physics at A-level or the IB Diploma, both of which require a deep level of understanding and a willingness from students to undertake their own research and analysis.
 Further Physics sessions are offered to all whose ambitions are set higher than the standard A-level diet.

 Each year, students are offered the opportunity to enter the British Physics Olympiad and the Senior Physics Challenge.
-Beyond these theoretical exams, we also make use of our extensive industrial links to open up engineering initiatives such as CREST and EES.
+Beyond these theoretical exams, we also make use of our extensive industrial links to open up engineering initiatives such as CREST and Industrial Cadets Gold.